Skip to content

 TestGen supports Single Sign-On (SSO) through any authentication provider that implements the OpenID Connect (OIDC) protocol, such as Okta, Microsoft Entra ID, or Auth0, or Ping Identity.

 When SSO is enabled, users authenticate through your identity provider instead of using TestGen's built-in login.
-Admins can still assign roles to users from the User Access page.
+System administrators can still assign roles to users and manage project membership from the Administration console.

 Prerequisites